 The list you're viewing is made up of a variety of different people, including Lee Goldblum and Ernest Lamont Johnson.While this isn't a list of all male realtors, it does answer the questions "Who are the most famous male realtors?" and "Who are the best male realtors?"

-Birthplace: Oklahoma City, Oklahoma, United States of America
+- Birthplace: Oklahoma City, Oklahoma, United States of America

-Blake Richards is a Canadian politician, who was first elected to represent the electoral district of Wild Rose in the 2008 Canadian federal election.
-He was re-elected in the 2011 election, and is a member of the Conservative Party in the House of Commons. ...more on Wikipedia
+- Photo: Metaweb (FB) / Public domainBlake Richards (born November 8, 1974) is a Canadian politician, who was re-elected for a third term in the riding of Banff—Airdrie on October 19, 2015.
+He was previously elected in the electoral district of Wild Rose in the 2008 Canadian federal election and the 2011 election, and is a member of the Conservative Party in the House of Commons of Canada.

-Robert Dale "Bob" Hull is an American politician.
+- Robert Dale "Bob" Hull (born December 28, 1954) is an American politician.
 A Democrat, he was elected to the Virginia House of Delegates in a December 1992 special election.
-He represented the 38th district, made up of part of Fairfax County.Bob Hull was challenged by Kaye Kory, who represented Mason District on the Fairfax County School Board, in the June 9, 2009 primary for the Democratic nomination in the 38th House of Delegates district and lost the election by a narrow margin. ...more on Wikipedia
+He represented the 38th district, made up of part of Fairfax County.Bob Hull was challenged by Kaye Kory, who represented Mason District on the Fairfax County School Board, in the June 9, 2009 primary for the Democratic nomination in the 38th House of Delegates district (Fairfax County - Mason and Providence magisterial districts) and lost the election by a narrow margin.